 - Standard: $29.95/month

 On any of these plans, you can save 10% if you pay annually.

 As you can see, the prices are similar to those of Shopify.
 However, enterprises can receive custom pricing lower than Shopify’s Plus Plan with this Shopify alternative.

-BigCommerce Tools: Top 11 BigCommerce Apps That Will Convert More Customers In 2019
+BigCommerce Tools: Top 11 BigCommerce Apps That Will Convert More Customers

 Unlike Shopify and BigCommerce, WooCommerce is a plugin for WordPress sites that allows you to take eCommerce transactions on the world’s most popular content management system.
 Meaning, you need to have a WordPress site already to install it.